Syria fighting rages, more chemical attacks reported

 A Lebanese security source said another 107mm rocket, which did not go off, had been aimed at Beirut airport.
 The launch sites were near Aitat, in the hills just south of the capital.

 U.N.
-Secretary-General Ban Ki-moon voiced "deep concern" at Hezbollah's admitted combat role and the risk that the Syrian conflict will spill into Lebanon and other neighboring states.
+Secretary-General Ban Ki-moon voiced "deep concern" at Hezbollah's admitted combat role and the risk that the Syrian conflict will spill into Lebanon and other neighbouring states.

 "CHEMICAL ATTACK" AFFECTS DOZENS